mlanza/atomic/README.md

 DOM events are oft handled using an `$.on` which is similar to [jQuery's](https://api.jquery.com/on).

 While creating a [virtual dom](https://reactjs.org/docs/faq-internals.html) had been considered for inclusion in the library, state diffing is not always needed.
 When needed, however, `$.hist` provides two frames (the present and the immediate past) of world state history for reconciling the UI.

-## Contingent Improvements

-Applying the Clojure mindset directly in JavaScript is possible with the right facilities.
-Atomic exists to showcase the fact.

-As mentioned, some of its gaps are being filled by various T39 proposals.
-When they land in the [caniuse baseline](https://web.dev/blog/baseline2023), portions of Atomic will be rewritten.